StillTree/SaturnOS/ToolChain/README.md

 ### Compiler RT for the kernel

-Contrary to the userspace the kernel is built without the red zone, which is why the Compiler RT it will use, also needs to be built without it.
+Contrary to the userspace the kernel is built without the red zone, which is why its Compiler RT also needs to be built without it.
 Navigate to another separate and empty directory, outside of LLVM's source tree, and run the following commands:

 ```sh
 cmake \